 The Prince and the Showgirl is one of my personal favorite Marilyn Monroe performances, which kind of sucks because Laurence Olivier’s performance makes me cringe.
 I understand he’s portraying royalty, here, but I’d have preferred royalty with a pulse!

 Somehow, in spite of a lackluster, stiff performance by one of the greatest actors of all-time, The Prince and The Showgirl is still a pretty cute and enjoyable movie.
 It is, of course, primarily thanks to MM and her adorable portrayal of the “showgirl.”
-In fact, the entire rest of the cast did a fine job – even those who had only one or two scenes.
+In fact, the entire rest of the cast (aside from the legend) did a fine job – even those who had only one or two scenes.

-I’ve read that MM and LO did not get along at all – he took all kinds of exception to her consistent tardiness and “moods.”
+I’ve read that MM and LO did not get along at all – he took all kinds of exception to her frequent tardiness and “moods.”
 I don’t want to believe that this affected his performance, however, because he was the very definition of a professional.
 Their relationship actually makes me want to read “The Prince, the Showgirl, and Me: Six Months on the Set With Marilyn and Olivier” by Colin Clark.

 Book Description: When Colin Clark left college in the 1950s, he got a job as a gofer on the set of the movie The Prince and the Showgirl, starring Marilyn Monroe and Laurence Olivier.
 The film should have been a box office smash, but even before cameras rolled, things began going wrong–and Clark recorded it all in this beguiling, fly-on-the-wall diary.